 Q&A WITH FINLEY

 These are all questions I’ve been asked at some time or another, some as part of Romantically Inclined Reviews’ awesome article here.
 If you have more questions, I’d love to hear them!
 Just fire me a note at email@example.com.

 Why do you write about orcs?

 For me, books have always been about escaping into another world… ideally one that doesn’t include any glaring reminders of one’s all-too-human ex, ha!
-I love that orcs are so removed from our own reality, while also giving me the chance to explore perennial themes like acceptance, desire, forgiveness, and growth.
+I love that orcs are so removed from our own reality, while also giving us so many opportunities to explore perennial themes like acceptance, desire, forgiveness, and growth.
 Also, huge, scarred, scary monsters are just really hot, right?! 😉

 What’s coming next in the Orc Sworn series?